TESTUDO'S SNORKEL GUIDE TABLE OF CONTENTS:

 If you have found the information on my blog to be useful, please consider

 donating a few bucks right here or via the PayPal Donate icons on the right of each page.
+Clicking on a few ads is also another way to show your appreciation.

 You can just think of it as buying me a nice ice cold !!!